scottrlarson/profession/content/publications/publication-restoring-life-backup-disaster.md

 **Disaster Recovery** is having all tools in place to recover from a loss of data.
 Do you just need to recover one file, a set of files, or your entire computer?
 If your entire computer needs to be recovered, will you lose anything recently saved?
 How do you perform a full recovery of your computer?
 Knowing the answers to these questions is essential to your recovery plan.

 **Disaster Recovery Backup**, on the other hand, refers to the plan and processes for quickly reestablishing access to your data after a catastrophe.
-If your computer, or applications fail catastrophically, become lost, or stolen, your <a href="#terms-operating-env">operating environment</a> can be restored to a previous working condition, minimizing downtime.
+If your computer, or applications fail catastrophically, become lost, or stolen, your **Desktop environment**[^desktop-env] can be restored to a previous working condition, minimizing downtime.

 > “I am prepared for the worst, but hope for the best.” - Benjamin Disraeli